A union in C++ is a data structure that allows storing different types of data in the same memory location.

 std::cout << "Size of the union Data: " << sizeof(Data) << std::endl; // Will print the size of an int

-In this example, the size of the Data union will be equal to the size of an integer, as the integer member is the largest.
+In this example, the size of the union Data will be equal to the size of an integer, since the integer member is the largest.

 Using Unions to Save Memory

-Unions can be used to save memory when different types of data need to be stored in the same memory location, but only one needs to be accessed at a given time.
+Unions can be used to save memory when you need to store different types of data in the same memory location, but only need to access one of them at a time.

 union Value {